Investment Data Standards Organization

-The Investment Data Standards Organization (IDSO) is a U.S.-based organization that publishes Alternative Data standards.
+The Investment Data Standards Organization (IDSO) is a U.S.-based organization that publishes Alternative Data standards for the finance industry.
 IDSO was established to support the growth of the Alternative Data industry through the creation, development, and maintenance of industry-wide standards and best practices.
 IDSO is a non-profit 501(c)(6) organization made up of companies in the Alternative Data industry such as data originators, intermediaries, and institutional investment funds.

 Overview

 The Investment Data Standards Organization is an independent, non-governmental organization that publishes Alternative Data standards and best practices for personally identifiable information (PII), web crawling, and other security and compliance-related topics.
 Consisting of companies in the Alternative Data industry such as data originators, research providers, aggregators, and investment funds, the Investment Data Standards Organization (IDSO) represents the interests of Alternative Data industry participants and supports the acceptance and adoption of Alternative Data by institutional investors.
 The use of standards enables robust and reliable Alternative Data products and services that meet U.S. privacy and security requirements.